 We earn management fees on EMCP II and EMCP III of 2.0% per annum of committed capital during its investment period, and 2.0% per annum on net funded capital thereafter.
 In addition, the general partner of the private equity funds earns carried interest of 20% based on the fund's performance, provided it exceeds preferred return hurdles to its limited partners.
-We owned 8%-9% of the carried interest earned by the general partner of ECP II up until the fund's termination on December 31, 2014.
+We owned 8%-9% of the carried interest earned by the general partner of ECP II up until the fund's termination on December 31,

+2014.
 A significant portion of any gains recognized related to ECP II, EMCP II and EMCP III, and any carried interest recognized by them, are distributed to certain of our private equity professionals.

 In the event the funds perform below certain thresholds we may be obligated to repay certain carried interest previously distributed.
-As of March 31, 2015, we had no previously received carried interest that may be subject to repayment.
+As of June 30, 2015, there was no previously distributed carried interest that was subject to repayment.